dr-waterstorm/gog-batocera/README.md

 [fluidsynth]
 soundfont = GeneralUser-GS.sf2
 ```

+#### Roland MT32

+To get even better sound in some games you can use a real Roland MT-32 MIDI device, and/or follow the [DOSBox Staging MIDI docs](https://github.com/dosbox-staging/dosbox-staging/wiki/MIDI) to set up MT-32 emulation.
+Note that the MT-32 ROM files required for emulation are copyrighted by Roland Corporation.

 ### Different keyboard layout than OS language
 I'm using German as the primary language of Batocera, but I have a US ANSI keyboard layout.
 This can be configured via the `batocera.conf` in `/userdata/system/`